Art in the Atrium

 "In this exhibition are two contemporary artists from Cumbria, creating still life paintings as a means of expression, from Tina Balmer’s exuberant and colourful flower arrangements to the carefully observed studies of Rebecca Scott"

-Mary Gavagan - Gavagan A
+Mary Gavagan - Gavagan Art

 You may also be interested in...